lf-lang/rfcs/text/0002-rfc-process.md

 after they are visible on the pull request.

 Not every concern raised by a reviewer is an indication of a bad design and requires a significant change to the RFC.
-No solution is perfect and usually there are trade-offs involved.
-Thus addressing a concern can be as simple as acknowledging it as a drawback in the RFC document.
-Again: timeliness and frequent iteration are more important than being perfect.
+No solution is perfect, and usually, there are trade-offs involved.
+Thus, addressing a concern can be as simple as acknowledging it as a drawback in the RFC document.
+Again, timeliness and frequent iteration are more important than being perfect.

 If the RFC is discussed during a meeting, notes and a summary of the meeting